GabrielaFort/LLMOncoTreeApp/README.md

 ## Requirements

-- Docker for the recommended container install.
+- Docker for the recommended installation.
 - Ollama installed and running on the host machine for local models.
 - Optional Ollama Cloud API key for cloud models.